11 TaskRabbit Competitors: App Alternatives for Handymen

-Handyman apps such as TaskRabbit have been around for a few years.
-Even though many of the apps were started with independent, freelance handy people in mind, they now serve a purpose with established small businesses.
+Handyman apps like TaskRabbit have been around for a few years.
+Even though many of the apps were started for independent freelancers and handy people looking for extra money in the gig economy, they now serve a purpose with established small business owners.

 Home services companies have begun to use TaskRabbit and other local handyman apps to bid on jobs in their areas.
 The opportunity is twofold: It’s a great way to get their name out there and to generate new, long-term customers at the same time.

 But TaskRabbit isn’t the only handyman services app generating leads for small businesses.
 There are several TaskRabbit competitors offering similar services.
-Here are a few that stand out.
+Here are 11 TaskRabbit alternatives in the mobile marketplace that stand out.

 There is one, admittedly small, section for errands and odd jobs on the Care.com platform.
 There, service providers can search for people in your area seeking assistance with errands and odd jobs falling within a specific area and go from there.

-Do more research on Care.com and how potential customers tend to use it before committing to the upgraded membership package.
+Do more research on Care.com, its pricing, and how potential customers tend to use it before committing to the upgraded membership package.

 Handy offers plenty of services.
-Users can book anything from home cleaning and general home maintenance to full-blown renovations through this app.
+Users can book anything from home cleaning and general home maintenance to full-blown home improvement renovations through this app.

 Service providers must be approved by Handy before taking on jobs.
 They must have paid experience, be authorized to work in the county they’re in, and have great customer service skills.
 Once a service provider is approved, this TaskRabbit competitor will begin to send leads.